A safe, natural home remedy for anxiety to calm your overactive mind…

 Breath in directly: Place a few drops in your palms and rub them together.
 Cup your hands over your nose and take 5 slow deep breaths.
 Or simply put a couple of drops of oil on a cotton ball or pad and breathe in.

-Add to your bath or shower: Add about 5-10 drops of lavender oil to a warm bath to breathe in the calming effects while you soak.
-Or turn your shower into a mini aromatherapy spa by placing a couple drops of oil onto the bottom of the shower wall away from the spray.
+Add to your bath or shower: Add about 5-10 drops of lavender oil mixed in with 2 tablespoons of a skin-loving carrier oil (like jojoba or sweet almond) to a warm bath to breathe in the calming effects while you soak.
+Or turn your shower into a mini aromatherapy spa by placing a couple drops of lavender oil onto the bottom of the shower wall away from the spray.
 The hot water turns the oil into a relaxing fragrant steam.

 Put it under your pillow: You can also tuck a lavender sachet under your pillow while you sleep.
 Or lightly spritz your pillows with a lavender linen water to get the same effect.